Killing the Spirit of Radio

 May 7, 2016

-Quiet Picket, a recent initiative by Darja Serenko, teeters on the verge of artistic intervention and protest action.
+Quiet Picket, a recent initiative by Daria Serenko, teeters on the verge of artistic intervention and protest action.
 Every day, Serenko boards public transport (often, the subway) bearing a new placard inscribed with an extensive message.
 Its purpose is to invite people to engage in a discussion.
 Serenko thus explores the space of communication itself: the distance between placard and recipient, and how potential interlocutors navigate the distance.
 So far she has produced fifty-four placards, gone through six markers, and directly communicated with ninety-three people.
 Marina Simakova spoke with Serenko about the background of the action and its effects.

 serenko-1

-Darja Serenko: “I want to carry it myself.”
+Daria Serenko: “I want to carry it myself.”

 Tell us how and under what circumstances the idea for the action occurred to you.
 What was the occasion?